Written by Charles M. Schulz

 Someday You’ll Find Her, Charlie Brown

 While watching a football game on television, Charlie Brown spots a face in the crowd and instantly falls in love.
 He and Linus embark on a quest to find this girl.
-It’s cute but at the same time I felt strange about it.
+It’s cute but at the same time, I felt strange about it.
 All through Peanuts lore, Charlie Brown’s heart has belonged to the little red-haired girl and now a different girl enters the picture.

 Although there have never really been adults present in the world of the Peanuts characters, I felt a little uncomfortable seeing where Linus and Charlie Brown go in search of this girl without any supervision.
-It’s all right to see little or no adults when they are hanging around their own neighborhood, but to venture to a major sports stadium by themselves and then out into the countryside seems like its condoning the boys going off on their own.
-I don’t know any parent who would be comfortable with that, even back in the early 1980’s when this was made.
+It’s all right to see little or no adults when they are hanging around their own neighborhood, but to venture to a major sports stadium by themselves and then out into the countryside seems like it’s condoning the boys going off on their own.
+I don’t know any parent who would be comfortable with that, even back in the early 1980s when this was made.

 The three animated features on A Charlie Brown Valentine are cute and I am sure most kids will really enjoy watching them.
-The characters are all their in the usual familiar setting and behaving in a way those of us who grew up with the characters expect.
+The characters are all there in the usual familiar setting and behaving in a way those of us who grew up with the characters expect.
 However, there’s something missing in general.
 I’m not a fan of the way they throw together various sketches loosely around a central theme, so the best of the lot was the second.

 Charlie Brown ended up ahead in that one, the same sort of uplifting ending that was present in A Charlie Brown Christmas.
 Whereas the other two were sort of a let-down.
 There also wasn’t much of Snoopy except for several sequences in the title piece.

 While I definitely would not avoid A Charlie Brown Valentine, it’s not something I would feel the need to have in my collection unless you were an avid collector and had to have all of the specials.